Giannis Antetokounmpo: Personal life

-In February 2020, his girlfriend gave birth to their first son.
-She gave birth to a second son in August 2021.
+In the mid-2010's, Antetokounmpo began dating Mariah Riddlesprigger, a native of Fresno, California.
+In February 2020, Riddlesprigger gave birth to their first son, Liam.
+She gave birth to their second son, Maverick, in August 2021, their first daughter and third child, Eva, in September 2023, and their second daughter and fourth child, Aria, in May 2025.
+Antetokounmpo and Riddlesprigger got married in a private ceremony on September 1, 2024, at the Costa Navarino resort near Pylos.
+Milwaukee Bucks teammate Khris Middleton served as the best man.

 On March 13, 2020, Antetokounmpo and his family pledged to give $100,000 to the staff of the Fiserv Forum who were unable to work during the suspension of the 2019–20 NBA season because of the COVID-19 pandemic.
 Antetokounmpo and his family also donated 20,000 masks to people in Athens and Zografou in Greece in 2020.

 On August 20, 2021, Antetokounmpo became a minority owner of the Milwaukee Brewers of Major League Baseball.
-Antetokounmpo also holds a passion for soccer, being a supporter of Italian football club Inter Milan.
+Antetokounmpo also holds a passion for soccer, being a boyhood supporter of English football club Arsenal FC.
 In March 2023, Giannis, along with his brothers, Alex, Thanasis, and Kostas, became minority owners in the Major League Soccer club Nashville SC.

+In June 2023, Giannis and his brothers Thanasis, Kostas and Alex expanded their investment portfolio, overseen by Ante Inc., by becoming shareholders and owners of the Canadian online confectionary retailer, Candy Funhouse.

+In September 2023, Giannis signed on as an Executive Producer of a reality TV show created by Candy Funhouse and the producers of Big Brother, Fly on the Wall.